-In California, the application fee cannot be more than the landlord’s actual out-of-pocket costs, and can never be more than $49.50 per applicant.
+As per California landlord-tenant laws and regulations, the application fee cannot be more than the landlord’s actual out-of-pocket costs, and can never be more than $49.50 per applicant.
 Additionally, landlords must provide rental applicants with an itemized accounting of the landlord’s screening expenses.

 Technically a late fee cannot be predetermined but there is an exception when it is difficult to assess the actual cost.
 But keep in mind when determining a late fee, that it must be reasonably related to the actual costs a landlord may incur as a result of the tenant’s late payment.

 Returned payment charges must not be more than $25 for the first check and a service fee of up to $35 for each subsequent check to that same payee.
-Reasonable cost should always be kept in mind when instituting any charges.
+Reasonable costs should always be kept in mind when instituting any charges.

 Are there any special considerations regarding security deposits in California?

-California law mandates that a landlord notify a tenant in writing of the option of having an initial inspection two weeks before terminating a rental agreement or lease in order to identify problems (and possible deductions from the security deposit) and be given a chance to rectify them and avoid the deduction.
-Failure of the landlord to do this may void the opportunity to collect for damages.
+California landlord tenant law mandates that a landlord notify a tenant in writing of the option of having an initial inspection two weeks before terminating a rental agreement or lease in order to identify problems (and possible deductions from the security deposit) and be given a chance to rectify them and avoid the deduction.
+Failure of the landlord to do this may void the opportunity to collect damages.

 Do I have to pay interest on the security deposit?

 Some jurisdictions such as San Francisco and Berkeley require interest to be paid to the tenant.
-Generally this is based on the CPI and is paid annually.
+Generally, this is based on the CPI and is paid annually.
 Landlords should check with either their attorney or the local jurisdiction for exact requirements.